ORESoftware/hot-reloading-for-the-web-manifesto/README.md

 1. Does not require a page refresh; this is obvious for those familiar with HL;
 developers should be able to make changes to their codebase and see the changes reflected in the UI immediately.
+By eschewing a refresh, we preserve console logging output, which aids developers.

 2. Loads new code into the runtime (HTML, CSS, JS) without any changes to state in JavaScript - the code changes;
 the data should not change.